-Bozeman Home Owner’s Insurance: Bozeman, Montana Real Estate Insurance Information For Protecting Residential Homes, Condos, Town Houses, Luxury Homes, Log Cabins.
+Bozeman Home Owner’s Insurance: Bozeman Home Insurance Information For Protecting Residential and Luxury Homes.

 Information+ for Insuring Bozeman Homes, Vacation Dwellings, Summer Residences.

 Homeowner’s insurance provides financial protection against disasters.
 A standard policy insures the home itself and the things you keep in it.
-Please shop around and ask trusted friends who they recommend.
+Please ask me, shop around, or ask trusted friends who they recommend.

 Homeowners insurance is a package policy.
 This means that it covers both damage to your property and your liability or legal responsibility for any injuries and property damage you or members of your family cause to other people.
 This includes damage caused by household pets.